Monitor Confluent Cloud Clients

 Metrics API

 The Confluent Cloud Metrics provides programmatic access to actionable metrics for your Confluent Cloud deployment, including server-side metrics for the Confluent-managed services.
-However, the Metrics API does not allow you to get client-side metrics.
 To retrieve client-side metrics, see Producers and Consumers.

 The Metrics API, enabled by default, aggregates metrics at the topic and cluster level.
 Any authorized user can gain access to the metrics that allow you to monitor overall usage and performance.
 To get started with the Metrics API, see the Confluent Cloud Metrics documentation.